surendergupta/captcha-validation-core-php/README.md

 3. Create a table of captcha to store information that validate is valid captcha
 4. set expiration time of captcha

-#Table name is captcha
+Table name is captcha

-#Stucture of Captcha table are
+Stucture of Captcha table are

-  Field 	          Type 	              Null 	  Key 	Default 	Extra captcha_id 	      int(10)unsigned	NO 	    PRI 	NULL	    auto_increment captcha_time 	    int(10)unsigned	    NO 		        NULL
+  captcha_id 	      int(10)unsigned	NO 	    PRI 	NULL	    auto_increment,
+  captcha_time 	    int(10)unsigned	    NO 		        NULL,
-  ip_address 	      varchar(16)	        NO 		          0
+  ip_address 	      varchar(16)	        NO 		          0,
-  word 	            varchar(20)	        NO 	    MUL 	NULL
+  word 	            varchar(20)	        NO 	    MUL 	NULL,